Zest-studi-o/p04-restaurant-bookings/README.md

 - This site was deployed by completing the following steps:

+####  Django
+In order to protect the django app secret key it was set as environment variable and stored in env.py file

 ####  Heroku
 1. Log in to [Heroku](https://id.heroku.com) or create an account
+2. Click “New”
+3. Click “Create new app”
+4. Give your app a name and select the region closest to you.
+When you’re done, click “Create app” to confirm
+5. Open the Settings tab and add the config vars

 ####  ElephantSQL
 1. Log in to [ElephantSQL](https://www.elephantsql.com/) or create an account
+2. Click “Create New Instance”
+3. Set up your plan
+ - Give your plan a Name (this is commonly the name of the project)
+ - Select the Tiny Turtle (Free) plan
+ - You can leave the Tags field blank
+4. Select “Select Region”
+5. Select a data center near you
+6. Then click “Review”
+7. Check your details are correct and then click “Create instance”
+8. Return to the ElephantSQL dashboard and click on the database instance name for this project
+9. In the URL section, click the copy icon to copy the database URL
+10. Paste this URL into env.py file as DATABASE_URL value and save the file.

 ####  Cloudinary
 1. Log in to [Cloudinary](https://cloudinary.com/) or create an account
+2. Navigate to dashboard/console https://console.cloudinary.com/console/ and copy API Enviroment variable starting with "cloudinary://".
+3. Paste copied url into env.py file as CLOUDINARY_URL value and save the file.

 ### Local Development